 In the late 1940’s the Big Four, namely LMS, GWR, Southern and LNER were nationalised under the new name of British Railways and 6201 was re-numbered to 46201 and re-painted initially into LNWR style BR black then in to Brunswick Green.

 With the onset of dieselisation and the delivery of increasing numbers of “Type 4” 2,000 hp locomotives, 6201 was placed in store in March 1961, but was returned to service in May 1961.
 Diesel failures were commonplace and the new deliveries were struggling to maintain services.
 As more diesels were delivered, in October of the same year 6201 was again placed into storage at Carlisle Kingmoor.
 However, again in January 1962 6201 was returned to traffic to cover for diesel failures and continued to work until September 1962 where it was once again placed into storage.
 It was subsequently withdrawn by BR in October 1962 and purchased by Roger Bell.
 At the end of 2012 ‘Princess Elizabeth’ was withdrawn from traffic by the Society to enable its scheduled overhaul to be carried out at Tyseley Locomotive Works.
 This primarily consisted of work on the boiler, including the repair and renewal, as necessary, of lagging, cladding sheets, crinolines and firebox doors.
 In addition, internal work that included some re-staying, attention to tubes/flues as necessary, and footplate pipework was completed.
 A great deal of work had been carried out on the cylinders, valves, motion and running gear prior to 6201’s 2012 activities, which also meant that the engine was subjected to a rigorous level of inspection and assessment.
 The locomotive successfully passed its boiler tests and inspection which enabled it to appear in steam at the Tyseley Locomotive Works open weekends to the delight of many visitors.
 In mid-2016 the overhaul was completed and ‘Princess Elizabeth’ took to the mainline for two initial test runs to Stratford upon Avon ahead of her first scheduled tour from Derby to York and Scarborough.
 However on reaching Derby, unfortunately, 6201 was withdrawn from the trip because of a hot axle box and was taken to the West Shed at the Midland Railway Centre at Butterley for repair.
 Then in mid-August, 6201 resumed her duties by hauling the Cathedrals Express from London to the West Somerset Railway and back to the delight of passengers and onlookers alike.
 6201 Went on to make even more headlines by visiting parts of the country 6201 and not even another LMS Princess Royal had ever been before, such as to Norwich, Penzance and Swanage.
-Sadly not all excursions were a total success with a few expensive hiccups along the way, and in mid-November 6201 the decision was taken for Lizzie to miss the last few tours of the year, and so was taken back to her new home at the West Shed for winter maintenance to tackle the issues which have come to light during those tours.
-Sadly missing out on those last few tours of the year has meant a budget deficit to commence the winter maintenance work, and so we have launched a public appeal for contributions towards the cost of the work, so that once completed 6201 can resume mainline duties.
+Sadly not all excursions were a total success with a few expensive hiccups along the way, and in mid-November 6201 the decision was taken for Lizzie to miss the last few tours of the year, and so was taken back initially to the West Shed for winter maintenance, but since the workshop was very busy with other priority work; in February 2018 the locomotive moved to Carnforth in Lancashire instead.
+Sadly missing out on those last few tours of the year has meant a budget deficit to commence the winter maintenance work, and so we have launched a public appeal for contributions towards the cost of the work so that once completed 6201 can resume mainline duties.
 If you would like to play your part in helping get this magnificent locomotive steaming again on the mainline, please visit our fundraising pages here: